-Closed loop water must be free of corrosive chemicals, sand, dirt, and other contaminates.
+The water must be potable, free of corrosive chemicals, sand, dirt, and other contaminates.
 It is up to the installer to ensure the water does not contain corrosive chemicals or elements that can damage the heat exchanger.
+Potable water is defined as drinkable water supplied from utility or well water in compliance with EPA secondary maximum contaminant levels (40 CFR Part 143.3).
+If the water contains contaminants higher than outlined by the EPA, water treatment is recommended and additional, more frequent maintenance may be required.
+See the table below.

-If you suspect that your water is contaminated in any way, discontinue use of the appliance and contact an authorized technician or licensed professional.
+If you suspect that your water is contaminated in any way, discontinue use of the boiler and contact an authorized technician or licensed professional.

 Contaminant Maximum Allowable Level

+Total Hardness (Residential Use - Below 140°F water temperature) 200 mg/l (12 grains/gallon)

-Total Hardness (Above 140°F water temperature) 120 mg/l (7 grains/gallon)
+Total Hardness (Commercial Use - Above 140°F water temperature) 120 mg/l (7 grains/gallon)

 Aluminum 0.05 to 0.2 mg/l or PPM

 Chloride 100 mg/l or PPM

 Copper 1 mg/l or PPM

 Iron 0.3 mg/l or PPM

 Manganese 0.05 mg/l or PPM

 рН 6.5 - 8.5

 Sulfate 205 mg/l or PPM

 Total Dissolved Solids (TDS) 500 mg/l or PPM

 Zinc 5 mg/l or PPM

 Dissolved Carbon Dioxide (CO2) 15 mg/l or PPM